tomoyanonymous/homebrew-faust/README.md

 Faust has 2 major version, faust0 and faust2.
 In this formula, normally faust2 will be installed.
 Only faust2 depends on **llvm** and **openssl**.
-HEAD version is compatible for latest llvm, so I'll fix in next release of faust.

 - --with-faust0

-install faust0.
+Install faust0.
 Dependency is only pkg-config.

 - --HEAD

-install head version of faust [git repository](https://github.com/grame-cncm/faust).
+Install head version of faust [git repository](https://github.com/grame-cncm/faust).
 Normally head of **faust2 branch** will be installed. if --with-faust0 option is also taken, head of **master branch** willbe installed.